Therapeutic Enema for Intussusception

-You should inform your physician of any medications your child is taking and if your child has any allergies, especially to barium or iodinated contrast materials.
-Also inform your doctor about your child's recent illnesses or other medical conditions.
+Tell your doctor about all the medications your child is taking.
+List all your child’s allergies, especially to barium or iodinated contrast materials.
+Also tell your doctor about your child's recent illnesses or other medical conditions.

-Your child may be asked to wear a gown and to remove jewelry, eyeglasses and any metal objects or clothing that might interfere with the x-ray images.
+Your child may need to wear a gown and to remove jewelry, eyeglasses and any metal objects or clothing that might interfere with the x-ray images.

 What does the equipment look like?